tykiww/tykiww.github.io/_posts/2017-02-05-SLR-Plotly.md

 ![](https://tykiww.github.io/img/slr/slr3.png)

-Not bad, it looks like we have a roughly normal distribution of errors, which satisfies our assumptions!
-K-S tests are short for the Kolmogorov–Smirnov test, and is a hypothesis test with Ho: Residuals are not normally distributed.
+Not bad, it looks like we have a roughly normal distribution of errors which satisfies one of our assumptions!
+The K-S test is short for the Kolmogorov–Smirnov test, and is a hypothesis test with Ho: Residuals are not normally distributed.
 Our p-value from this output shows a p-value of <.001, so we can safely say that the residuals are indeed normally distributed.

-Now going back to the summary output, we observe a p-value < 2.2e-16 and F statistic of 7.51e+05 df(1,53938).
+Now returning to the summary output, we observe a p-value < 2.2e-16 and F statistic of 7.51e+05 df(1,53938).
 This corresponds to the "Ho: the size of a diamond does NOT have a statistically significant effect on the cost."
 Therefore, at a p-value less than 0.0001, we have sufficient evidence to reject the null hypothesis and say that there is a statistically significant effect in price from carat to offspring and for a 1% increase in Carat size, we estimate an expected increase in Price of 1.676% in offspring sweet pea diameter (95% CI: 1.672%,1.679%).

 ```r
 confint(out.diamonds)